Locally finite graphs with ends: a topological approach

 Theorem~\xxxEndConnStein\ uses vertex and end degrees to force not a concrete desired subgraph but just some subgraph from a desired class.
 This is an interesting variant of the original extremal problem, which is to force a concrete subgraph (or minor etc.) by global assumptions such as on average or minimum degrees.\problem{} Forcing a concrete finite minor in an infinite graph by assuming that its vertex and end degrees are large, unfortunately, takes us little further than the $K_4$ example we saw earlier: already a $K_5$ minor cannot be forced in this way.
 This is because there are planar graphs with arbitrarily large degrees and only one end, of infinite degree: just take a regular tree of large degree, and add edges forming circuits~$D_i$, one for every $i\in\N$, through all the vertices at distance~$i$ from the root.

-Forcing $K_r$ minors for $r\ge 5$ is possible, however, with another notion of end degrees: one is motivated less by topological considerations (such as to give every end on a circle degree~2 there) than extremal ones.
-Call an induced subgraph $C$ of $G$ a {\it region\/} of $G$ if $C$ is connected and its {\it edge-boundary\/}~$B_{\rm e} (C)$, the set of edges of $G$ between $C$ and~$G-C$, is finite.
+Forcing $K_r$ minors for $r\ge 5$ may be possible, however, with another notion of end degrees: one is motivated less by topological considerations (such as to give every end on a circle degree~2 there) than extremal ones.
+Call an induced subgraph $C$ of $G$ a {\it region\/} of $G$ if both $C$ and $G-C$ \COMMENT{} are connected and its {\it edge-boundary\/}~$B_{\rm e} (C)$, the set of edges of $G$ between $C$ and~$G-C$, is finite.
 Then also the {\it vertex boundary\/} $B_{\rm v} (C)$ of~$C$, the set of vertices of $C$ incident with an edge in~$B_{\rm e}(C)$, is finite.
 Let us say that a nested sequence $C_1\supe C_2\supe \dots$ of regions {\it defines\/} an end $\omega$ of~$G$ if the sets $\hat C_i$ form a neighbourhood basis of $\omega$ in~$|G|$, i.e., if $\omega$ belongs to every~$C_i$ and $\bigcap_i C_i =\es$.
-Now let the {\it relative degree\/} of $\omega$ in~$G$ be defined as the infimum, taken over all its defining sequences $C_1, C_2,\dots$ of regions, of the numbers
+Now let the {\it relative maximum \Footnote{One can also define a {\it relative average degree\/}, e.g.\ with reference to $|B_{\rm e}(C)|/|B_{\rm v}(C)|$.} degree\/} of $\omega$ be defined as the infimum, taken over all its defining sequences $C_1, C_2,\dots$ of regions, of the numbers

-Intuitively, the relative degree measures how many edges per boundary vertex the regions around an end~$\omega$ will at least send away from~$\omega$ eventually, just as the degree of a vertex measures the number of edges it sends away.
-Note that the edge-degree of an end is always at least its relative degree~[\the\refMayaBanff], but the vertex- and the relative degree of an end are not abstractly related. \COMMENT{} Relative end degrees in subspaces can be defined analogously, taking the end-defining regions in~$G$ but their vertex or edge boundaries in the subspace.